|I was actually in the movie and this is the joke you open with? Ugh, I'm disappointed.|

 |Construct more pylons?
 Rarrgh, he's got too many stupid units coming at me!|

 The last ship I've seen him use and do well with is the MC30.
 Just use those Evade tokens at long range, and keep out of trouble until you go on your cruise missile attack run.
 End the turn with an MC30 moving into position, and then start the turn by shooting that ship you ended near.
 You can use the Scout version, but as the damage at Long range isn't much different from the CR90, you'll likely want the Torpedo version.
-If you DO use the MC30, you'll want a GOOD bid for first.
+If you DO use the MC30, you'll likely want a GOOD bid for first.

 So he wants like 3-4 ships.
 The OTHER thing he likes to use is Squadrons.
 He's great with Rogues, as the CR90, Hammerhead, and MC30 have Squadrons 1.
 That's not a great ability to command them, so you either need flotillas/Relay with them, or you need Rogues.
 The usual component (pre wave 5) is 8 YT-2400s.
 It's almost like I've written about them before!
 Now, with the existence of Wave 5, you can run Lancers, YT-2400s, Hera and friends, etc. There's a lot of ways of getting decent squadron coverage in there now, and a lot of interesting Aces and attack possibilities.
 If you bring Lancers and other bombers, bring one flotilla with Bomber Command Center, just to guarantee that you'll get damage when you need it (YT-2400s don't benefit from BCC, but they DO benefit from Toryn Farr, if you can find a way to keep her safe and at Range 1-3).